-Last week we saw how God worked to rein in man's sinfulness through the law and the prophets.
+(Explain to the Group) Last week we saw how God worked to rein in man's sinfulness through the law and the prophets.
 Those things, however, could not solve the fundamental problem of sin on their own.

-Q: What would you say was the fundamental problem that needed to be solved?
-What did humanity need (or lose)?

-A: The problem was original sin, the loss of our state of grace back in the Garden of Eden.
+- Q: What would you say was the fundamental problem that needed to be solved that required the Son of God to be sent to us?
+What did humanity need (or lose)? - A: The problem was original sin, the loss of our state of grace back in the Garden of Eden.
 It wasn't just that people sinned, it was that they were born into a broken state of slavery to sin.
 That's why we baptize infants, because everyone needs salvation, even if they never had a chance to commit a sin like an infant wouldn't have.
 We lost our state of grace and needed someone to save us.